 How Nature Helps

 Studies suggest even short periods of time in nature can reduce symptoms of depression.
-Dutch researchers, who published their findings in the Journal of Epidemiology and Community Health found that living close to parks, or at least near lots of trees, can have far reaching mental health benefits for people; living in places without parks or trees, especially if you are young or poor, can have major negative impacts.
+Dutch researchers, who published their findings in the Journal of Epidemiology and Community Health found that living close to parks, or at least near lots of trees, can have far reaching mental health benefits for people.
+In turn, living in places without parks or trees, especially if you are young or poor, can have major negative impacts.

 |ASLA 2009 Professional General Design Honor Award, ChonGae Canal Source Point Park: Sunken Stone Garden, Seoul, Korean, Mikyoung Kim Design / Image credit: Taeoh Kim

 |ASLA 2010 Professional General Design Honor Award, Tianjin Qiaoyuan Park, Tianjin City, China, Turenscape and Peking University Graduate School of Landscape Architecture / Image credit: Kongjian Yu

 "Interacting with Nature Improves Cognition and Affect for Individuals with Depression," Journal of Affective Disorders, 2012